roseofgold/random-quote-renderer/README.md

 - [x] Quotes change after some time has passed (bonus)
 - [x] Background color changes with each quote

+### Customizations
+5/25/19 Start setting up functions into classes and unit testing

 ## Technologies Used
 * CSS
 * HTML